Frosted Pear Ornaments

 Using a few readily available materials, you can make ornaments that will become treasured heirlooms even before they've spent a season on the tree: Shape wired tinsel into sparkling stars, beads into snowflakes, and sumptuous fabrics into small decorative globes.
 Even humble materials like buttons and wood can be transformed into distinctive decorations.
 The finished ornaments may be hung from the tree, used to embellish packages, or given as gifts.
 Wherever they end up, they will surely become Christmas keepsakes for family, friends, and yourself.

-Create a pear tree any partridge would be proud to perch upon.
+For this project, we'll be using artificial pears.
 A wide variety of artificial fruit is available at crafts stores; the pears we used have a solid foam core covered with a realistically colored plastic skin.
 Glass glitter makes for the most sparkling effect; it's transparent, unlike metal-flake glitter, so it lets the fruit's color show through.

 - Artificial pears